donishadsmith/neurocaps/README.md

 - Timeseries extraction for resting state or task data and creating a nested dictionary containing the subject ID, run number, and associated timeseries.
 This is used as input for the `get_caps()` method in the `CAP` class.
 - Saving the nested dictionary containing timeseries as a pickle file.
 - Visualizing the timeseries of a Schaefer or AAL node or network subject's run.
 Also includes the ability to save plots.
-- Ability to use parallel processing by specifiying the number of CPU cores to use in the `n_cores` parameter in the `get_bold()` method.
+- Ability to use parallel processing by specifying the number of CPU cores to use in the `n_cores` parameter in the `get_bold()` method.
 Testing on an HPC using a loop with `TimeseriesExtractor.get_bold()` to extract the session 1 and 2 bold timeries from 105 subjects from resting-state data (single-run containing 360 volumes) and two task datasets (three-runs containing 200 volumes each and two-runs containing 200 volumes) reduced processing time from 5 hrs 48 mins to 1 hr 26 mins (using 10 cores).

 **Main features for `CAP` includes:**

 - Performing the silhouette or elbow method to identify the optimal cluster size.
 When the optimal cluster size is identified, the optimal model is saved as an attribute.
 - Grouping feature to perform CAPs independently on groups of subject IDs.
 When grouping is specified, k-means clustering, silhouette and elbow methods, as well as plotting, are done for each independent group.
-- Visualizing the CAPs identified as an outer product or regular heatmap.
+- Visualizing the CAPs identified as an outer product or heatmap.
 For outer products, you also have the ability to use subplots to reduce the number of individual plots.
 You can also save the plots and use them.
-Please refer to the docstring for the `visualize_caps()` method in the `CAP` class to see the list of available kwargs arguments and parameters to modify plots.
+Please refer to the docstring for the `caps2plot()` method in the `CAP` class to see the list of available `**kwargs` arguments and parameters to modify plots.
 - Visualizing CAPs as surface plots by converting the atlas used for parcellation to a stat map that gets projected onto a surface plot.
-Please refer to the docstring for the `caps2surf()` method in the `CAP` class to see the list of available kwargs arguments and parameters to modify plots.
+Please refer to the docstring for the `caps2surf()` method in the `CAP` class to see the list of available `**kwargs` arguments and parameters to modify plots.
 - Creating a correlation matrix from CAPs.
-Please refer to the docstring for the `caps2corr()` method in the `CAP` class to see the list of available kwargs arguments and parameters to modify plots.
+Please refer to the docstring for the `caps2corr()` method in the `CAP` class to see the list of available `**kwargs` arguments and parameters to modify plots.
 - Calculating CAP metrics as described in [Liu et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.01.041)[^1] and [Yang et al., 2021](https://doi.org/10.1016/j.neuroimage.2021.118193)[^2], where *temporal fraction* is the proportion of total volumes spent in a single CAP over all volumes in a run, *persistence* is the average time spent in a single CAP before transitioning to another CAP (average consecutive/uninterrupted time), and *counts* is the frequency of each CAP observed in a run, and *transition frequency* is the number of switches between different CAPs across the entire run.

-**Additionally, the `neurocaps.analysis` submodule contains the `merge_dicts` function, which allows you to merge the subject_timeseries dictionaries (merged dictionary will be returned and can be saved as a pickle file) for overlapping subjects across tasks in order to identify similar CAPs across different tasks[^3].**
+**Additionally, the `neurocaps.analysis` submodule contains two additional functions**:
+- The `merge_dicts` function, which allows you to merge the subject_timeseries dictionaries (merged dictionary will be returned and can be saved as a pickle file) for overlapping subjects across tasks in order to identify similar CAPs across different tasks[^3].**

 Please refer to [demo.ipynb](https://github.com/donishadsmith/neurocaps/blob/main/demo.ipynb) to see a more extensive demonstration of the features included in this package.